 - Stokke, A., 2010.
-‘Intention-Sensitive Semantics,’ Synthese, 175: 383–404.
+‘Intention-Sensitive Semantics,’ Synthese, 175(3): 383–404.

 - Strawson, P., 1950.
-‘On Referring,’ Mind, 59: 320–44.
+‘On Referring,’ Mind, 59(235): 320–44.

 - Wettstein, H., 1984.
-‘How to Bridge the Gap between Meaning and Reference,’ Synthese, 58: 63–84.
+‘How to Bridge the Gap between Meaning and Reference,’ Synthese, 58(1): 63–84.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 [Please contact the author with suggestions.]